MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 :ref:`dev_compass_repo` or :ref:`dev_compass_repo_advanced` to clone the repo and check out the ``legacy`` branch.

-Next, you will need to create a new branch from ``master`` for developing the new test group.
+Next, you will need to create a new branch from ``main`` for developing the new test group.
 For this purpose, we will stick with the simpler approach in :ref:`dev_compass_repo` here, but feel free to use the ``worktree`` approach instead if you are comfortable with it.